From school tracks to home-schooling, and daycare to funding, we explain everything you need to know about education in Austria.

 The International Baccalaureate (IB) in Austria

 The International Baccalaureate (IB) program emphasizes critical thinking, writing, extracurricular service, and creativity.
 Widely recognized globally, the IB program is well-rounded and rigorous; it is also widely accepted in university applications the world over.
 Many parents appreciate the universality of the IB program and choose to enroll their children accordingly.
 There are 14 schools that offer IB in Austria.
-You can find out more about the program in our Guide to the International Baccalaureate.
+You can find out more about the program in our guide to the International Baccalaureate program.

 Graduating in Austria

 In order to proceed to the following grade in Austria, a student must first pass all of their classes.
 To continue onto an Austrian university, however, a student will need to take the school-leaving examination, the Matura.
 This German-language exam consists of written and oral examinations, and successful completion will grant you a certificate called a Maturazeugnis, which shows your exam grades.

 Financial aid and scholarships

 The Austrian government provides support to parents in several forms.
 Specifically, qualifying families may access a general family allowance, a tax credit for children, a school start amount, and a supplement for children with severe disabilities.
 If you are interested in applying, you can visit this government website.
 Parents seeking grants to international schools should speak to the individual schools, as scholarships would be funneled through each school.

 Educational support for expat students in Austria

 Expat students who are enrolled in German-speaking Austrian schools may struggle, at least initially, to adjust to both the language and the system of education in Austria.
 As a result, many expat parents prefer not to undergo this process and, instead, enroll their children in international or bilingual schools.
 International schools can be preferable because they cater specifically to expat students and parents, and because they can offer a level of continuity with home-country education systems.